These are the wonderful and extremely knowledgeable people who have chosen to share their love for Italy on Italian

 Vanessa holds a Masters from Bologna University and an MBA from the Haas School of Business.
 She lives between Romagna and San Francisco.

 - Travel Consultant, Blogger, Writer, Tour Leader & Lover of All Things Italian!

-Victoria is a lover of all things Italian, a passionate traveler, travel consultant, blogger, writer, and tour leader, she is passionate about traveling to and writing about Italy.
+Victoria is a lover of all things Italian!
+As a travel consultant, blogger, writer, and tour leader, she is passionate about traveling to and writing about Italy.

 In a constant state of "homesick for Italy", in her blog, PostcardsfromTravelPiZazz.com, she shares (and welcomes) travel tips, advice, photos and much more about bella Italia.